lijing-susan/starwhale/docs/docs/instances/server/Dataset/Dataset.md

 ## Dataset details

-Dataset version information comprises three parts: Overview, metadata, and files.
+Dataset version information consists of three parts: Overview, metadata, and files.

 **Overview**: The basic information of a dataset version, including dataset name, dataset version name, dataset version aliases, whether the dataset version is shared, and the created time of a dataset version.